SAP/ui5-tooling/docs/pages/Builder.md

 The source directory must contain a directory structure representing the namespaces of the libraries it provides theme resources for.
 For example, a theme library named `my_custom_theme`, providing resources for a library named `my.library` should have these resources in a directory path `my/library/themes/my_custom_theme/`.

 ### module
-The `module` type is meant for usage with non-UI5 resources like third party libraries.
+The `module` type is meant for usage with non-UI5 resources like third-party libraries.
 Their path mapping can be configured freely.
 During a build, their resources are copied without modifications.

 ## Tasks
 Tasks are specific build steps to be executed during build phase.